 Postsecondary education administrators generally work full time.
 Most work year-round, but some administrators may reduce their hours during the summer.

-Educational requirements vary for different positions.
-For entry-level positions, a bachelor’s degree may be sufficient.
+Postsecondary education administrators typically need a master’s degree.
+However, a bachelor’s degree may be sufficient for positions at small colleges and universities.
 Degrees can be in a variety of disciplines, such as social work, accounting, or marketing.

-For higher level positions, a master’s degree or Ph.D. is generally required.
 Provosts and deans often must have a Ph.D.
-Some provosts and deans begin their career as professors and later move into administration.
-These administrators have doctorates in the field in which they taught, such as English or chemistry.
-Other provosts and deans have a Ph.D. in higher education or a related field.
+Some begin their careers as professors and later move into administration.
+They have a doctorate in the field in which they taught or in higher education.

 Work Experience in a Related Occupation

-Employers often want candidates who have experience working in the field, particularly for such occupations as registrars and academic deans.
-For example, some postsecondary education administrators work in the registrar’s office or as a resident assistant while in college to gain the necessary experience.
-For other positions, such as those in admissions and student affairs, experience may or may not be necessary depending on the position.
+Employers typically prefer to hire candidates who have several years of experience in a college administrative setting.
+Some postsecondary education administrators work in the registrar’s office or as a resident assistant while in college to gain the necessary experience.
+For other positions, such as those in admissions and student affairs, experience may not be necessary.

-Education administrators with advanced degrees can be promoted to higher level positions within their department or the college.
-Some become college presidents, which is discussed in the profile on top executives.
+Education administrators with advanced degrees may be promoted to higher level positions within their department or the college.
+Some become college presidents, an occupation discussed in the profile on top executives.

 Postsecondary education administrators typically have an interest in the Helping and Persuading interest areas, according to the Holland Code framework.
 The Helping interest area indicates a focus on assisting, serving, counseling, or teaching other people.
 The Persuading interest area indicates a focus on influencing, motivating, and selling to other people.

 If you are not sure whether you have a Helping or Persuading interest which might fit with a career as a postsecondary education administrator, you can take a career test to measure your interests.